InformaticsMatters/ansible-infrastructure/README.md

     $ ansible-playbook -e "@parameters" site.yml

-If your parameters are encrypted you can use them directly, without needing to decrypt them: -
+If your parameters are encrypted with Ansible [vault] you can use them directly, without needing to decrypt them: -

     $ ansible-playbook -e "@site-im-main-parameters.vault" site.yml \
         --vault-password-file vault-pass.txt

+### Plays
+The following plays are supported, captured in corresponding `site-*.yml` playbook files: -

+-   `site` (for infrastructure deployment)
+-   `site-infrastructure-recovery` (to recover database content from a backup)

 ## Deleting the infrastructure
-Be careful here, you'll delete the infrastructure namespace, its database, the AWX server and the certificate manager (if deployed): -
+Be careful here, you'll delete the entire infrastructure; its namespace, database, the AWX server and the certificate manager (if deployed): -

     $ ansible-playbook -e "@parameters" unsite.yml